OfficeDev/O365-Win-Snippets/README.md

 The Office 365 Windows Snippets project contains a repository of code snippets that show you how to use the client libraries from the Office 365 API tools to interact with Office 365 objects, including users, groups, calendars, contacts, mail, files, and folders.

 You can use this project to learn how to work with entities and data in Office 365 services.
-You can also use it as a source of code snippets that you can use in your own projects.
+You can also use it as a source of code snippets for your own projects.

 The image below shows what you'll see when you launch the app.